SmithWillSuffice/ohanga-pai/content/blog/28_mushrooms.md

 ---

 A few comments today on medicinal psilocybin use and research.
-But the university topic  will go further, because we read in last weeks New Zealand capital city last surviving newspaper, The Dominion Post, that universities are being starved of funding, may need to fire thousands f staff, and cut back research.
-Thousands of staff is enormous for a small nation like New Zealand, not small fires.
+But the university topic will go further, because we read in last weeks New Zealand capital city last surviving newspaper, The Dominion Post, that universities are being starved of funding, may need to fire thousands of staff, and cut back research.
+Thousands of staff is enormous for a small nation like New Zealand, not small fries.

+Thanks to my good friend, you know who you are, for prompting me to post this one.

 ## Medical Mushrooms

-I'll report what I've heard, aI do not know any of this fr certain first hand.
+I'll report what I've heard, I do not know any of this for certain first hand.
-I will use [Paul Stamets' report](https://www.youtube.com/watch?v=qry8K7KPHIQ).
+I will use [Paul Stamets’ report](https://www.youtube.com/watch?v=qry8K7KPHIQ).
 It is not fully reliable because he is squarely on the *psychedelics are great* side of the story.
 But he seems like a trustworthy sort of character.
 He openly talks about the dangers of using psychedelics.